 I prepared a range of materials to help inform staff, stakeholders, media and the general public about Childcare BC and government’s plan for an all new childcare learning workforce development strategy.
 Content was also used as scripts for operators at a province-wide call center.
 Photo: BC Government.

-At UVic’s Faculty of Human and Social Development, we developed a communications plan every year with the goal of putting students front and centre in our storytelling.
-Here, a student with our School of Child and Youth Care, with her daughter (left), says this program improved her life.
-“I want to make real change happen within my region, not just complain about the way things are,” says Jana Schulz, now an elected official, in More Than an Education.
+At UVic’s Faculty of Human and Social Development, we developed a communications plan and refreshed it every year with goals on putting students front and centre in our storytelling.
+Here, a student with our School of Child and Youth Care, (that’s her daughter on the left), says this program improved her life tenfold.
+Meet Jana Schulz, now an elected official, in More Than an Education.
 Photo.
 J. Schulz

 Teaching and Instructional Design

-Royal Roads University is situated on the Lands of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.
-Also home to the School of Communication and Culture, I had the privilege of developing my own curriculum for writing and digital portfolio courses I taught with BA students in the Professional Communications program.
+Royal Roads University is home to the School of Communication and Culture, I had the privilege of developing my own curriculum for writing and digital portfolio courses I taught with BA students in the Professional Communications program.
 Photo: Royal Roads University.

 I also taught communications skills to Environmental Science undergrads with Royal Roads’ Environment and Sustainability unit.
-I designed my lessons to reflect current issues, including coastal Indigenous perspectives, while also showcasing unique local wonders.
-The field trip to nearby Welland Community Orchard was a hit as students conceptually redesigned the tool shed to double as an interpretive centre.
+The field trip to nearby Welland Community Orchard was a hit as students learned about a heritage site nested within a residential neighbourhood and conceptually redesigned the tool shed to double as an interpretive centre.
 Photo: Lifecycle Projects Society.